pydanny/coronavirus-cheatsheet/README.md

 ## Symptoms (from [Wikipedia](https://en.wikipedia.org/wiki/Coronavirus_disease_2019))

-* Common: fever, dry cough, fatigue, and shortness of breath
+- Common: fever, dry cough, fatigue, and shortness of breath
-* Less common: sore throat, runny nose, sneezing, diarrhea.
-Can progress to pneumonia and multi-organ failure.
+- Less common: sore throat, runny nose, sneezing, diarrhea.
+Can progress to pneumonia and multi-organ failure

 Case fatality rate is estimated at between 1% and 5%.